keum/SOTM-US16/README.md

 * Interviewees were concerned about share alike and mixing other data
 * No specific resources available for geocoding.
 * Suggest us board point of contact for geocoding
-* Question: is geocoding a high priority for osm community overall?
+* Question: is geocoding a high priority for OSM community overall?
 If not this may not be a problem.
 * Open source communities do not share the legal system's top down world view.

 Open Street Map Past(s), Open Street Map Future(s) - Alan McConchie - Stamen